 A life-long interest in science and technology has been integral to many of Wayne McGregor's creative processes, fuelling choreography mined from radical inter-disciplinary collaborations.
 These enquiries have evolved into a sustained programme of research exploring both the nature of dance-making and the intelligence of the body.

-Facilitated by Research Director Scott deLahunta, Studio Wayne McGregor has developed close ties to a network of researchers and practitioners in fields such as cognitive science, social anthropology and software development.
+Facilitated by former Research Director Scott deLahunta, Studio Wayne McGregor has developed close ties to a network of researchers and practitioners in fields such as cognitive science, social anthropology and software development.
 Since 2002 our interdisciplinary research programme has included working with Professor David Kirsh at the University of California, San Diego, to investigate ‘distributed creative cognition’ amongst and between McGregor and the dancers inside the studio; developing artificially intelligent software for choreography with digital artists OpenEndedGroup and software architect Cassiel; exploring ‘choreographic thinking tools’ to disrupt patterns of behaviour while creating choreography with Professor Philip Barnard at the Cognition and Brain Sciences Unit at Medical Research Council, Cambridge; and working with social anthropologist Professor James Leach on a study of creative processes and the organisation of the Studio's hive of individuals and collaborative partners.

 The ‘choreographic thinking tools’ have also developed into a practical educational resource, Mind and Movement, that can be used in schools and learning environments to develop creative potential and enhance individual choreographic skills.